 Class F-S shares, respectively, and (ii) with respect to our outstanding Class D shares or Class F-D shares equal to 0.25% per annum of the aggregate NAV of our outstanding Class D shares or Class F-D shares, respectively.
-We do not pay a stockholder servicing fee with respect to our outstanding Class I shares, Class F-I shares or Class E shares.

 The stockholder servicing fees are paid monthly in arrears.
-The Dealer Manager reallows (pays) the stockholder servicing fees to participating broker-dealers and servicing broker-dealers for ongoing stockholder services performed by such broker-dealers, and will waive stockholder servicing fees to the extent a broker-dealer is not eligible to receive it for failure to provide such services.
-The stockholder servicing fees are selling commissions paid over time.
-The stockholder servicing expenses borne by the participating broker-dealers may be different from and substantially less than the amount of stockholder servicing fees charged.
+The Dealer Manager reallows (pays) all or a portion of the stockholder servicing fees to participating broker-dealers and servicing broker-dealers for ongoing stockholder services performed by such broker-dealers, and will waive stockholder servicing fees to the extent a broker-dealer is not eligible to receive it for failure to provide such services.
+The stockholder servicing fees are similar to selling commissions in that the expenses borne by the participating broker-dealers may be different from and substantially less than the amount of stockholder servicing fees charged.
 Because the stockholder servicing fees with respect to Class S shares, Class D shares, Class F-S shares or Class F-D shares are calculated based on the aggregate NAV for all of the outstanding shares of each such class, it reduces the NAV with respect to all shares of each such class, including shares issued under our distribution reinvestment plan.